DennisWeiss/react-url-state/README.md

 # react-url-state
-React Url State library to set state in the query string in the URL and parse it if set.
+React URL State library to set state in the query string in the URL and parse it if set.